Grand Theft Auto III: Cuts and changes

-Prior to Grand Theft Auto IIIs initial release, several modifications were made to the game.
-While changes are frequent during game development, these changes were noted to be around the time of the attacks of September 11, 2001, which led to speculation that the changes were motivated by the attacks.
-On 19 September 2001, Rockstar delayed the game's release by three weeks, citing the attacks as an influencing factor in the delay.
-"Everyone had someone who had an uncle or brother [who was impacted by the attack]", said Paul Eibeler, then president of distributor Take-Two Interactive.
+Several modifications were made to the game prior to its release, many of which were attributed to the 11 September attacks in New York City and around Washington, D.C.
+On 19 September 2001, Rockstar delayed the game's release by three weeks, citing the attacks as an influencing factor: Paul Eibeler, then president of Take-Two Interactive, said "Everyone had someone who had an uncle or brother" was impacted by the attack.

-One of the changes made shortly after the 9/11 attacks was the colour scheme of the police cars, which were originally blue with white stripes and resembled that of the New York City Police Department.
-It was changed to black-and-white designs common among several police departments in the United States, such as Los Angeles and San Francisco.
+One of the changes made after the attacks was the colour scheme of the police cars.
+Originally blue with white stripes, resembling the livery of the New York City Police Department, it was changed to a black-and-white design common among several police departments in the United States.
 Other changes included altering the flight path of a plane to avoid appearing to fly into or behind a skyscraper and removing a mission referencing terrorists, as well as some changes to pedestrian dialogue and talk radio.
 Another cut to the game was the character of Darkel, a revolutionary urchin who vowed to bring down the city's economy.
-When references to Darkel were found in the game's code, speculation arose that he was related to 9/11, but Dan Houser explained that the character had been cut "months before [release]".
-There are also reports and previews stating that the game featured schoolchildren as pedestrians prior to release, although Rockstar has dismissed such rumours as "nonsense".
+When references to Darkel were found in the game's code, speculation arose that he was related to 9/11, but Dan Houser explained the character had been cut "months before [release]".
+There were reports and previews stating the game featured schoolchildren as pedestrians prior to release, although Rockstar dismissed such rumours as "nonsense".

-Rockstar stated that the game was "about 1% different" after 9/11, and that the biggest change was the cover art.
-They felt that the game's original cover, which was still used for its release in Europe, was "too raw" after 9/11, and it was changed to what became the "signature style" of the series.
-Sam Houser stated that the cover was designed in an evening and was instantly preferred over the original cover.
+Rockstar stated the game was "about 1% different" after 9/11, and the biggest change was the cover art.
+They felt the game's original cover, which was still used for its release in Europe, was "too raw" after 9/11, and it was changed to what became the "signature style" of the series.
+Sam Houser said the cover was designed in an evening and was instantly preferred over the original cover.
 The cover was inspired by the movie posters for 1960s films, such as The Thomas Crown Affair (1968).